Slip and Fall Injury

 - Wrongful death

 Sooner or later, accidents will happen to everyone.
 It is a part of life and can’t be avoided.
 But what if your slip and fall accident was caused by someone else’s negligence?
 Most people don’t know enough about personal injury law and negligence to decide if someone else was at fault, and how to pursue a claim against them.
-An attorney who has experience in slip and fall accidents knows what questions to ask, whether or not you have a case, and will fight to get you the best possible settlement.
+Personal injury attorney who has experience in slip and fall accidents knows what questions to ask, whether or not you have a case, and will fight to get you the best possible settlement.

 At M&Y Personal Injury Lawyers, we have handled many slip and fall accidents in California, and have recovered over $100 Million for our injured clients.
 Get your free injury consultation today and let us help you get the justice you deserve!